 I would say that, if you look in the data, you do see that some people are struggling with the fact that, “Hey.
 I looked into this.
 The poll is this Brookings institution, which is a research institution,” or “I found this fact check on it, which seems to summarize it.
 It seems like it’s true, but I don’t think it’s true.”
 You’ll still see some of that.

-What’s interesting is you still see that they move from a very low trust in it to a moderate trust in it.
-It’s like they’ve moved a little but their actual identity is going to…The world would be a horrible place if we didn’t have a really rigidly stable identities that we could refer to on a daily basis.
-If your identity just shifted based on three hours of instruction, that’s a scary world.
+What’s interesting is you still see that they move from a very low trust in it to like a moderate trust in it.
+It’s like they’ve moved a little but their actual identity is going to…you know, the world would be a horrible place if we didn’t have a really rigidly stable identities that we could refer to on a daily basis.
+If your identity just shifted based on, you know, three hours of instruction, that’s a scary world, right?

 Melissa: [laughs] Mm‑hmm.